Dreyfus, Kant and Nose Jobs

 Sander Gilman considers philosophical and historical questions rarely broached by cosmetic surgeons or their patients.
 He looks at how new notions of race, beauty, and happiness arose in the 18th and 19th centuries, and how these turned “the Jewish nose” into an obsession for Jews and non-Jews alike.
 How are ideals of beauty informed by notions of race and ethnicity?
 How does external appearance relate to emotional well-being?
 And how has plastic surgery affected debates about Jewish identity?

-The Jewish nose an obsession for non-Jews?
+The Jewish nose an obsession for non-Jews with some looking towards with for surgical and non surgical nose job procedures to change?
 Consider Alfred Dreyfus, he of the notorious Dreyfus affair that inspired a certain Austrian journalist named Herzl to found a new movement.
 Dreyfus’ nose in the photo is unremarkable, but it takes on leviathan proportions in the minds of anti-semitic French caricaturists (see below).

 Dreyfuss